ceri-num/uv-larm/tuto-kick-off/move.md

 python3 tuto_move.py
 ```

-- Next move consists in making an infinite loop
+- Next move consists in making a node and an infinite loop

 In `tuto_move.py` add: